Zelfmonco/Geometry-Plug/README.md

 - Ability to control multiple devices

-If you have questions or comments about the mod join my discord: https://discord.gg/MxbWqBfkhn
+If you have questions or comments about the mod join my discord: https://discord.gg/MxbWqBfkhn or dm me @zelfmonco